Marketing Ideas For Hair Salons And Hairstylists In 2023

 - Business cards

 If your hair salon doesn’t already have a website, you could reach out to a web design agency.
 However, I recommend that you save yourself a fair amount of money and create the website yourself.
 There’s plenty of site-building tools out there that are inexpensive and easy to use for non-technical people.
+Anyway, if you’re not looking to create a complex website for your salon, the Goldie online booking system is more than enough for small business owners, and it’s free!

 7. Send hair care and styling tips after new appointments